apham3/DH150-AmyPham/README.md

 ### 10. Help and Documentation
 Help and documentation may be necessary to help the user navigate the system.

+• Rating (3): The FAQ of the website does not allow the user to specifically ask questions or to narrow down the question search.
+There are only prewritten questions and no option to further explore for help.

 ## Heuristic Evaluation - Website 2: The Superior Court of California: County of Orange
 ### 1. Visibility of System Status